-CSTCM is certified by the U.S. Department of Education to participate in the Title IV Student Aid Programs including Stafford, Grad PLUS, and alternative student loans.
+CSTCM is certified by the U.S. Department of Education to participate in the Title IV Student Aid Programs including Direct Loans, Grad PLUS, and alternative student loans.
 To be eligible for federal student aid at CSTCM, students must submit a Free Application for Federal Student Aid (FAFSA), be enrolled at least half-time and comply with all CSTCM academic procedures and guidelines.

 Private corporations and foundations which offer scholarships and grants can be found in most public and university libraries.
 Places to research grants / scholarships include the public library in the Sociology Section non-profit bookshelf.
 Please contact the Financial Aid Administrator for information regarding scholarship opportunities.

 CSTCM is approved by the Colorado State Approving Agency to accept Veterans Administration educational benefits for those who are eligible to participate, including the GI Bill®.
 GI Bill® is a registered trademark of the U.S. Department of Veterans Affairs (VA).
 More information about education benefits offered by VA is available at the official U.S. government website at http://www.benefits.va.gov/gibill.